SmileiPIC/TP-M2-GI/doc/source/useful_tools.rst

 .. code-block:: bash

-    sbatch submission_script.sh
+    jjsub JJ_submission_script.sh

-- To check the status (running/queueing etc) of yout job:
+- To check the status (running/queueing etc) of your job:

 .. code-block:: bash

-    squeue -u $USER
+    jjstat -u $USER

 This should also return the number ``JobId`` of your job, necessary for the next command.

-- To delete your job from the queue:
+- To stop/delete your job from the queue (this operation is irreversible!):

 .. code-block:: bash

-    scancel JobId
+    jjdel JobId

 - To read the end of the log file and let it refresh (if you want to watch your simulation execute for example):